Guide to Snowmobiling in the Adirondacks

 Local Snowmobile Clubs

 Are you new to the Adirondacks and want to get involved in a local snowmobile club?
-Multiple counties in the Adirondack Park have snowmobile clubs that you can become a member of.
+Multiple counties have snowmobile clubs that you can become a member of.
 Once you sign up, you'll be able to get involved in local trail maintenance, stay up-to-date on trail conditions, and go riding with fellow snowmobilers.

 - Don't drink and ride